 - Ensure your online menu – wherever it is posted – identifies this service

 - Communicate with and educate your customers through Facebook and Instagram

 - Clearly post signage on the main entrance of your restaurant and in the parking lot

-Leverage the upcoming holidays and stand out from the competition by promoting your classic brews, original mixers and special deals.
+Look for opportunities to stand out from the competition by promoting your classic brews, original mixers and special deals.
 Offer a variety of one-of-a-kind glassware and merchandise that is unique to your business.
-Give your customers another reason to stop on their way home from work, or on their way to a holiday gathering, to pick up their favorite beverages, ready to be shared with friends and family.
+Give your customers another reason to stop at their favorite restaurant, bar or craft brewery to pick up their favorite beverages, ready to be shared with friends and family.

 Growlers on the Go

-Growlers have long been an opportunity for breweries to offer the tap room experience to their customers in the comfort of their own home.
+Craft beer lends itself particularly well to the idea of curbside pickup and to-go sales through the use of growlers.
+They have long been an opportunity for breweries to offer the tap room experience to their customers from the comforts of their own home.
 It doesn't get much more fresh than coming directly from the tap.
 It’s also a great idea to give the customer a selection of growler sizes and options to choose from.

 Growlers make a great gift, for both loyal fans and newcomers alike.
-During the holidays, sharing this gift is a perfect way to bring family and friends closer together.
+Whatever the occasion may be, sharing this gift is a perfect way to bring family and friends closer together.
 Make the gift even more memorable by selecting a nicely engraved or color screen printed growler.
-Those once-a-year holiday brews will be a special experience that can be enjoyed by everyone.
+Those special or limited-run brews will be an experience that everyone is sure to enjoy.